sw00/sett.sh/content/posts/2018/09/four-principles.md

 ---
-title: "Four principles from four people (Part 1)"
+title: "Four principles from four people (part 1)"
 date: 2018-09-09T15:43:11+02:00
-draft: true
 tags: ["software-dev", "principles", "techniques"]
 ---

-I've had such privilege to have worked with so many different people, in so many different contexts.
+I've been extremely privileged to have worked with so many different people, in so many different contexts.
 Being exposed to such diversity has greatly benefited me and enriched my world view.
-But there's also a little bit of everyone I've internalised - little tools, values and principles for which I am grateful to the people they originate from.
+But there's also a little bit of everyone I've internalised - little tools, values and principles for which I am grateful.

 You get to learn a lot about a person just by pairing with them on a technical problem or even collaborating on something more